Swedish hospital isolates patient amid Ebola suspicion

-COPENHAGEN, Denmark (AP) — Officials say a Swedish hospital has reported a suspected case of the deadly Ebola virus, adding the patient has been isolated.
+COPENHAGEN, Denmark (AP) — A suspected case of the deadly Ebola virus has been reported by a Swedish hospital, officials said Friday, adding the patient has been isolated.

-Region Uppsala, which oversees several hospitals and medical clinics north of Stockholm, says a test had been carried out on the patient who was not identified, adding a result would be available late Friday.
+Region Uppsala, which oversees several hospitals and medical clinics north of Stockholm, says a test had been carried out on the patient, who was not identified, adding a result would be available late Friday.

 In its statement, Region Uppsala said it was so far “only a matter of suspicion,” adding “other diseases are quite possible.”

-It did not say where the patient had traveled.
+It did not say where the patient had traveled, but Sweden’s TT news agency said the patient had returned from a trip to Burundi three weeks ago and had not visited any region with the Ebola virus.

 Most Read Local Stories